Day 12- Visiting Neuschwanstein Castle

 Neuschwanstein Castle- planning your visit

 The first thing to know- your entrance into the castle is timed.
-At the bottom of the hill, near Car Park 4 which is where the horse and carrgo goes from, there is a ticket office.
+At the bottom of the hill, near Car Park 4 which is where the horse and carriage go from, there is a ticket office.
 Do NOT climb up the hill without a ticket unless you don’t want to see inside, as you can’t buy a ticket up there.

 Each ticket has a time on it, and the tours are available in many languages.
 English tours went roughly every half an hour and I assume that’s the same for most of the languages (I believe the languages offered varies, depending on staff availability.
 English & German are always available.)
 TIP: Factor in your time to get UP the hill when you’re choosing your tour time– it takes longer than you think, especially if the buses aren’t running, which they weren’t during our visit at the beginning of April (more on choosing a ticket time below.)
 You can (and in the summer definitely SHOULD) book your tickets in advance to ensure you get the time slot you want.
 Click HERE for the official website.)